markusthilo/FallbackImager/README.md

 ### Windows

 #### Out of the box
 The easiest way is to download the latest release and unpack the Zip anywhere.
 To use the compiled executables no Python or other dependencies are needed.
+Of course, you still might need the 3rd party tools (see below)

 #### Python
 To use the python sources you need Python (3.11 or newer), the cloned git and the libraries *pyinstaller*, *pywin32* and *WMI*.
 You might want to use